olayinkaokewale/react-native-select-picker/README.md

 ## What's new?
 Version 0.0.5 fixed the bugs below:

-- Temporarily fixed breaking changes in React 0.60.0 changing from componentWillReceiveProps to UNSAFE_componentWillReceiveProps
+- Temporarily fixed breaking changes in React Native 0.60.0 changing from componentWillReceiveProps to UNSAFE_componentWillReceiveProps
 - iOS rendering issues

 if you already have this package in your project update to the